scijava/roi-model/primitives.rst

     Add triangle as special case of polygon, which can be a special case of mesh?

     Meshes: Need to be able to triangulate if higher order polygons are possible.

+    Add representation number to start of number list; this will allow shapes to be embedded in other shapes and be self-describing. e.g. all circle types may be used to specify a circular cylinder end.
+This will simplify the specification of more complex shapes by limiting the number of variants.

 .. index::
     Points